-CardioNerds (Amit Goyal & Karan Desai) join Medical University of South Carolina cardiology fellows (Carson Keck, Samuel Powell, and Ishan Shah) at MUSC Children’s Hospital cafeteria overlooking the gorgeous Charleston Harbor.
+CardioNerds (Amit Goyal & Karan Desai) join Medical University of South Carolina cardiology (MUSC) fellows (Carson Keck, Samuel Powell, and Ishan Shah) at MUSC Children’s Hospital cafeteria overlooking the gorgeous Charleston Harbor.
 They reflect on an informative case of exertional intolerance due to tricuspid regurgitation.
 Dr. Ryan Tedford provides the E-CPR and program director Dr. Daniel Judge provides a message for applicants.
 Episode notes were developed by Johns Hopkins internal medicine resident, Eunice Dugan, with mentorship from University of Maryland cardiology fellow Karan Desai.

 The CardioNerds Cardiology Case Reports series shines light on the hidden curriculum of medical storytelling.
 We learn together while discussing fascinating cases in this fun, engaging, and educational format.
 Each episode ends with an “Expert CardioNerd Perspectives & Review” (E-CPR) for a nuanced teaching from a content expert.
 We truly believe that hearing about a patient is the singular theme that unifies everyone at every level, from the student to the professor emeritus.

 We are teaming up with the ACC FIT Section to use the #CNCR episodes to showcase CV education across the country in the era of virtual recruitment.
 As part of the recruitment series, each episode features fellows from a given program discussing and teaching about an interesting case as well as sharing what makes their hearts flutter about their fellowship training.
 The case discussion is followed by both an E-CPR segment and a message from the program director.

 CardioNerds Episode Page